-Some photographers get a bit worked up about Canon's choice to use polycarbonate rather than metal for some of its camera bodies - including the Canon 70D' - but the new camera feels nice and solid and seals ensure that it should survive some exposure to the weather.
+Some photographers get a bit worked up about Canon's choice to use polycarbonate rather than metal for some of its camera bodies - including the Canon 70D - but the new camera feels nice and solid and seals ensure that it should survive some exposure to the weather.

-Not surprisingly there are no major changes to the overall shape and feel of the replacement to the Canon 60D.
 The buttons and dials are sensibly arranged and the deep grip has a textured coating that makes it feel secure in your hand.

 The Canon 70D has 19 AF system, all of which are cross-type for greater sensitivity, just like the Canon EOS 7D's AF system.
 However, the two cameras' AF systems aren't identical, since the Canon 70D only has three AF point selection modes: Single point AF, Zone AF and 19-point Area AF.